 Khanh N. Dinh Lab

-Associated with the Irving Institute for Cancer Dynamics and the Department of Statistics at Columbia University.
+Associate Research Scientist in the Irving Institute for Cancer Dynamics and the Department of Statistics at Columbia University.

 Office 601B